Triple Eight Race Engineering: Red Bull Holden Racing Team

 From 2017 until 2020, Triple Eight was the factory Holden team being rebranded as the Red Bull Holden Racing Team.
 The team was responsible for developing the ZB Commodore that debut in 2018.
 They also lead development for the expected V6 twin-turbo engine that was to be the replacement to the V8 engine in the future, all without the guidance of former technical director Ludo Lacroix.
-However in April 2018, Holden announced it had chosen to halt the development of the turbocharged V6 engine and that it would be sticking with its V8 layout for the time being.
+However, in April 2018, Holden announced it had chosen to halt the development of the turbocharged V6 engine and that it would be sticking with its V8 layout for the time being.
 This meant that the scheduled wildcard entry the team was planning to enter never happened.

 Red Bull Ampol Racing

 For 2021 and beyond, Triple Eight rebranded to Red Bull Ampol Racing due to the Holden brand being retired at the end of 2020.
 This was the first time that Triple Eight raced without factory support from Holden since joining the brand in 2010 and only the second time in its V8 Supercars history without any factory support (the last time being 2009).
 Ampol, formerly known as Caltex Australia, replaced Holden as one of Triple Eight's major sponsors alongside longtime partner Red Bull.

-Despite the name change, Triple Eight continued with Holden Commodores for the next two years where the Chevrolet Camaro is due to make its debut in 2023 along with Gen3.
-Jamie Whincup began his 16th and final full time season with Triple Eight while Shane Van Gisbergen began his 6th.
+Despite the name change, Triple Eight continued with Holden Commodores for both 2021 and 2022.
+The Chevrolet Camaro made its debut in 2023 along with Gen3.
+Jamie Whincup retired after 2021, his 16th and final full time season with Triple Eight, and was replaced by Broc Feeney.
+Shane van Gisbergen continued to drive for the team.

+For 2023 and the new Gen 3 cars, Triple Eight along with all other Holden teams switched to the Chevrolet Camaro ZL1 after General Motors shut down the Holden brand.

+For 2024, Shane van Gisbergen announce his move away from V8 Supercars to NASCAR with Trackhouse Racing.
+Will Brown was brought on to replace him (with the car number changing to 87) and partnered with Broc Feeney.

+Triple Eight will return to Ford for the 2026 season.

 Wildcard entries

 The team entered an extra car at the 2013 Bathurst 1000, running under the banner of Xbox One Racing and driven by Andy Priaulx and Mattias Ekström.
 They qualified in 18th and finished in 10th.

 For the 2021 Bathurst 1000 the team ran a Supercheap Auto backed Holden ZB Commodore which was driven by former Super3 Champion Broc Feeney and former Supercars champion Russell Ingall.

-For the 2022 Bathurst 1000 will run a Holden ZB Commodore under the banner Supercheap Auto Racing and driven will be by 3x Supercars champion and 7x Bathurst 1000 winner Craig Lowndes and current Super2 driver Declan Fraser.
+For the 2022 Bathurst 1000 they ran a Holden ZB Commodore under the banner Supercheap Auto Racing and was driven by 3x Supercars champion and 7x Bathurst 1000 winner Craig Lowndes and current Supercars driver Declan Fraser.

+For the 2023 season they ran a single Chevrolet Camaro ZL1 for Zane Goddard at the Darwin Triple Crown and with Craig Lowndes for Sandown and Bathurst.

+For the 2024 season they ran a single Chevrolet Camaro ZL1 for Cooper Murray at the Darwin Triple Crown and teamed up with Craig Lowndes at Sandown and Bathurst.